smartgeometry-ucl/COMP0119_20-21/lab_demos/Tutorial 1 -  coding_framework/README.md

 ## Meshlab
 This isn't coding, but please install the Meshlab application from [here](https://www.meshlab.net/) and make sure you can use it to open a .obj file (e.g. from the 'resources' folder).

+There is a related python library called PyMeshlab, but this is different and not needed.
+Don't install PyMeshlab unless you want to.